dig-soilman/Soil_Physical_Properties/README.md

 Candidate topics for the proposed **Start with Soil** book rely on a fundamental knowledge of the physical properties of soils to fully leverage said additional topics of interest.

 ***This treatise is beta and is under active edits and revisions.
-As such, I expect corrections active in August and September 2022.***
+As such, I expect corrections active in 2022, 2023, and 2024.***

 ## PDF